Romano WE84: 1985 - 1986

-Romano only contested two rounds of the 1986 Australian Sports Car Championship, while also contesting the 1986 Australian Drivers' Championship in a Ralt RT4.
-The 1985 Sports Car title had seen the debut of the John Bowe driven Veskanda Chevrolet built by former ASCC competitor Brenie Van Elsen (the Veskanda, unlike the Romano, had been built to conform not only to CAMS Group A Sports Car rules, but was also FIA Group C and IMSA compliant).
-Bowe and the Veskanda, now complete with a 5.8 litre Chevrolet due to a lifting of the engine capacity limit from 5000 to 6000cc, dominated the 1986 series, claiming pole at every round (like the Romano in 1984), winning every race and setting fastest laps in all (including many outright circuit lap records).
+Romano only contested two rounds of the 1986 Australian Sports Car Championship, while also contesting the 1986 Australian Drivers' Championship in a Ralt RT4 (Romano only drove the open wheeler after being informed by FISA that had to drive the Formula Mondial car in order to get enough signatures for the required Super Licence needed in order to fulfill the plan to drive a Formula One Tyrrell in the 1986 Australian Grand Prix in Adelaide).
+The 1985 Sports Car title had seen the debut of the John Bowe driven Veskanda Chevrolet built by former ASCC competitor Brenie Van Elsen (while the Romano was built specifically as a CAMS Group A Sports Car, the Veskanda also complied with the international Group C and American IMSA regulations).
+Bowe and the Veskanda, now complete with a 5.7 litre Chevrolet due to a lifting of the engine capacity limit from 5000 to 6000cc, dominated the 1986 series, claiming pole at every round (like the Romano in 1984), winning every race and setting fastest laps in all (including many outright circuit lap records).

-The WE84 suffered a bad crash at Amaroo Park in Sydney when the throttle stuck open as the car drove over Bitupave Hill at the end of the main straight, the fastest section of the tight 1.9 km circuit where the faster cars reached over 220 km/h.
+On 25 May 1986, The WE84 suffered a bad crash in a minor Sports and GT Handicap race at Amaroo Park in Sydney when the throttle stuck open as the car drove over Bitupave Hill at the end of the main straight, the fastest section of the tight 1.9 km circuit where the faster cars reached over 220 km/h.
 Going into the left hander before the right hand Dunlop Loop after the hill, Romano couldn't slow the car and it drove straight through the infield.
-The car hit a dip and bounced across the track at speed, hitting an earth bank front on which not only destroyed the front of the WE84 but also resulted in two broken legs for Romano.
-Emergency crew's took over an hour to remove Romano from his car where, despite his injuries, a conscious Romano instructed rescuers where to cut the front of the car so the front wouldn't collapse on top of him.
-After three and a bit seasons of sports car racing in Australia, Romano retired the car following the crash, and once recovered he concentrated on racing open wheelers in the Australian Drivers' Championship.
+The car hit a dip and bounced across the track at speed, hitting an earth bank (that had old tyres dug into it which thankfully cushioned some of the impact).
+However, despite the tyres, not only did the impact destroy the front of the WE84 but it also resulted in two badly broken legs for Romano.
+Emergency crew's took over an hour to remove Romano from his car where, despite his injuries, a conscious Romano (with help from Chris Clearihan who had stopped his own car to help) was able to inform the rescuers where to cut the front of the car so that it wouldn't collapse on top of him.

+In an interview with Neil Crompton for the Amaroo Park meetings television broadcaster Channel 7 that was aired before the race in which he crashed, Bap claimed that his car was the "Fastest Group C2 car in the world", going on to say that he would prove it at the proposed WEC race at Surfers Paradise later in the year.
+Unfortunately the crash ended Bap's plans for the car while the proposed race never actually went ahead.

+After three and a bit seasons of sports car racing in Australia, Romano retired the car following the crash, and once recovered from his injuries (by 1988), he returned to racing in the Australian Drivers' Championship.